Nevada Sunrise Metals Corp.: Nevada Sunrise Investor Relations Agreement

-Vancouver, British Columbia--(Newsfile Corp. - October 31, 2025) - Nevada Sunrise Metals Corporation (TSXV: NEV) (OTC Pink: NVSGF) ("Nevada Sunrise" or the "Company") announced today that it has entered into an advertising and investor awareness campaign with Dig Media Inc. d.b.a.
-Investing News Network ("INN").
-INN is a private company headquartered in Vancouver, British Columbia, Canada, dedicated to providing independent news and education to investors since 2007 at www.investingnews.com.
+Vancouver, British Columbia--(Newsfile Corp. - November 4, 2025) - Nevada Sunrise Metals Corporation (TSXV: NEV) (OTC Pink: NVSGF) ("Nevada Sunrise" or the "Company") announced today that it has entered into an expanded advertising and investor awareness campaign with Dig Media Inc. doing business as Investing News Network ("INN").
+INN is a private company at arms-length to Nevada Sunrise headquartered in Vancouver, British Columbia, Canada, dedicated to providing independent news and education to investors since 2007 at www.investingnews.com.

-For the 14-month term of the agreement, INN will provide advertising to increase awareness of the Company's business.
-The cost of the campaign is $40,000 payable in Canadian funds.
+For the 14-month term of the expanded agreement, INN will provide additional advertising services to increase awareness of the Company's business.
+The cost of the addition to the existing campaign is $30,000 payable in Canadian funds.
 INN currently holds no securities in Nevada Sunrise.

 About Nevada Sunrise